 If 2016 was about chaos, and 2017 about the resulting fallout, then 2018 was more or less about the return to normalcy — whatever that means — and stability.
 No divorce proceedings.
 No moving house.
 No family members undergoing chemo.
 No new work challenges.
 OK, kidding, there were definitely those, but the expansion of my role was less dramatic than in the year before.

 Now, 18 months into living in my loft, it feels like home.
-We’ve sunk more roots too: Lindsay more or less moved in last year; after a 4-month return earlier this year, she moved to Toronto for good in June.
+We’ve sunk more roots too: Lindsay more or less moved in last year; after a 4-month stint back in Montreal earlier this year, she moved to Toronto for good in June.
 We renovated the kitchen and bathroom.
 And we adopted a cat: Kramer.
 He’s a rescued feral cat, so he’s not exactly snuggly (read: we can’t touch him and he mostly just hisses at us) but we love him and we think he’s starting to like us too.

 In between all the work we did find time to actually enjoy the loft, watching movies (36, up slightly from 34 last year) and TV shows (finishing 12 seasons this year), listening to music (11 new albums purchased this year, down from 13 last year), and reading books (7 this year, way up from 3 last year).
 I consumed more than media though; the weight gain continued unabated.